 Young people in Liberia need mentoring and helping hands to build themselves up into a generation of strong leaders, working to re-

-The centre welcomes thousands of seafarers through its doors every month, and facilities now secured with the help of this donation, include a chaplain’s office for counselling and advice services, a library and reading room, telephone, email and internet workstations, television and a kitchenette for light refreshments.
+The centre welcomes people through its doors every month, and facilities now secured with the help of this donation, include a office for counselling and advice services, a library and reading room, telephone, email and internet workstations, television and a kitchenette for light refreshments.

 We believe that our programs inspire and create change.
 We empower our youth to have the voice, capacity and means to design, implement and monitor that change.
 This process has a cost.
 While we try our hardest to keep costs at a minimum and maximize our impact we are always in need of material donations and financial support.
 Please consider becoming a part of our national and international fundraising campaigns.